isomerpages/moe-bedoksouthsec/_about-us/Direct School Admission (DSA)/Direct School Admissions (DSA).md

 <td rowspan="1" colspan="1">
 <p>1) Immediate enrolment in one of the Uniformed Groups.
 <br>2) Experience in the following activities:
 <br>a.
-Expedition-based activities: hiking and cycling.
+Expedition-based activities such as hiking and cycling.
 <br>b.
 Water activities such as kayaking, dragon boating, and stand-up paddling.
 <br>c.
 Height activities such as climbing and abseiling.
 <br>3) Courses in outdoor or adventure-based skills: